Benchmarks · Proof

 U

-ABAC on file attributes decides where each payload can land — before bytes leave the source.
+File context helps decide where each payload is allowed to land before bytes leave the source.

 M